Revine-dev/revine-dev/README.md

 ### 👨‍💻 About me

-[Freelance web developer](https://www.revine.fr) self-taught since 2017, I was mostly working with PHP et Laravel and I recently gratuated from Le Réacteur to become Web and Mobile App Full Stack Developer specialized in JavaScript in 2021.
+[Freelance web developer](https://www.revine.fr) self-taught since 2017, I was mostly working with PHP and Laravel and I recently graduated as Web and Mobile App Full Stack Developer specialized in JavaScript in 2021.

 ### 💻 Technologies